Hungarian MPs back resolution calling to scrap elected European Parliament

 Parliament also passed changes to the funding of parties’ parliamentary groups and adopted an asset declaration system in line with that of MEPs.
 In future, deputies will no longer be required to declare properties, valuable possessions, or savings, only revenues and holdings.

-Also on July 19, the supermajority of Hungary's ruling nationalist Fidesz party approved a constitutional amendment that reschedules municipal elections to coincide with the European Parliament elections on July 19.
+Also on July 19, the supermajority of Hungary's ruling nationalist Fidesz party approved a constitutional amendment that reschedules municipal elections to coincide with the European Parliament elections scheduled in the spring or early summer of 2024.
 The amendment was approved with a vote of 140 for, 36 against and no abstentions, meaning that five deputies from the radical rightwing Mi Hazank (Our Homeland) party supported the motion.

-Local government elections will move forward from October to the same time as the European Parliament elections are held.
-The ruling party said holding the elections at the same time would result in “significant savings”.
-The HUF10bn (€25mn) savings would make up roughly 0.0003% of budget expenditures in 2023.
+This means that local government elections will move forward from October to the same time as the EP elections.
+The ruling party said the decision would result in "significant savings".
+The HUF10bn (€25mn) saving makes up roughly 0.0003% of budget expenditures in 2023.

-Analysts said the latest constitutional change was a trap for the opposition.
-The European Parliament elections would have been their first real test after the crushing defeat they experienced in the spring general election, with parties expected to run on separate lists.
+Analysts said the latest constitutional change was a trap devised for the opposition.
+The EP elections would be their first real test after the crushing defeat in the spring general election, with parties expected to run on separate lists.
 In the local elections, it would be to the contrary.
-As in 2019, the liberals, socialists and right-wing Jobbik could team up and file joint candidates.
+As in 2019, the liberals, socialists and right-wing Jobbik could team up and file joint candidates and in many cities, they scored upset victories against the incumbent Fidesz candidates.

 Lawmakers also supported reintroducing historic titles of government commissioners and counties.
 The former will be renamed ‘lord-lieutenant' and the latter as castle counties.
 These administrative titles were abolished after Hungary’s Soviet occupation following WWII.
 Critics say these titles evoke memories of the country’s feudal past and the period when Hungary was run by governor Miklos Horthy, who aligned the country with Nazi Germany.